kksgandhi/other-peoples-money/notes.md

 TODO:

+ - Changing the right sidebar to hide prices and sizes
+   - And adding that to the toolbar
  - Updating to Godot version 4.3 when it comes out, making sure the Mac / Safari issue isn't happening
  - Lower the loading time by loading the game during the intro cutscene (Maybe by using placeholders or background loading?)
  - Adding a lot of text (and making a version without all that text)